eluinstra/ebms-admin/ebms-core/build.md

 # Build

+### Java
-ebms-core-2.16.0.jar and up needs jdk 8 and is compiled and tested with openjdk 8
+ebms-core is compiled and tested with OpenJDK 8

+### Maven
-ebms-core version 2.16.0 and up are released in the Central Maven repository:
+ebms-core is released in the Central Maven repository:
 ```
 <dependency>
   <groupId>nl.clockwork.ebms</groupId>
   <artifactId>ebms-core</artifactId>
-  <version>2.17.3</version>
+  <version>{{ site.data.versions.ebms.core.version }}</version>
 </dependency>
 ```
-The Maven settings.xml requires additional settings to support the Oracle Maven Repository.
-Add the following \<server> element to the \<servers> section of the Maven settings.xml:
+ebms-core includes Oracle ojdbc 8.
+If you don't use Oracle then you can exclude the jar.
+Otherwise add the following \<server> element to the \<servers> section of the Maven ~/.m2/settings.xml:
 ```
  <server>
     <id>maven.oracle.com</id>